Mu Herculis

-Mu Herculis (μ Herculis) is a nearby quadruple star system about 27.1 light years from Earth in the constellation Hercules.
+Mu Herculis (μ Herculis) is a nearby quadruple star system about 27.1 light years (8.3 parsecs) from Earth in the constellation Hercules.
 Its main star, Mu Herculis A is fairly similar to the Sun although more highly evolved with a stellar classification of G5 IV.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
 Its mass is about 1.1 times that of the Sun, and it is beginning to expand to become a giant.

 Etymology

 In the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, this star was designated Marfak Al Jathih Al Aisr, which was translated into Latin as Cubitum Sinistrum Ingeniculi, meaning the left elbow of kneeling man.

 In Chinese, 天市左垣 (Tiān Shì Zuǒ Yuán), the Left Wall of Heavenly Market Enclosure, refers to an asterism which represents eleven old states in China, marking the left borderline of the enclosure, consisting of μ Herculis, δ Herculis, λ Herculis, ο Herculis, 112 Herculis, ζ Aquilae, θ^{1} Serpentis, η Serpentis, ν Ophiuchi, ξ Serpentis and η Ophiuchi.
 Consequently, the Chinese name for μ Herculis itself is 天市左垣三 (Tiān Shì Zuǒ Yuán sān, the Third Star of Left Wall of Heavenly Market Enclosure), represent Jiuhe (九河, lit. meaning nine rivers), possibly for Jiujiang, the prefecture-level city in Jiangxi, China, which is the same literally meaning with Jiuhe.
 From this Chinese title, the name Kew Ho appeared.